 Lighter models or small pop-up campers are also easier to maneuver and are more likely to fit neatly in your garage for storage.

-What should you know about your pop-up camper weight before you tow it?
+What should you know about the weight of your camper before you tow it?

 You have most likely come across at least some of these terms during your search for your camper already, but we will review them for safety’s sake as they are very relevant to your camper experience.

 This refers to how much towing capacity your tow vehicle has.
-Refer to your current vehicle manufacturer specs for the vehicle weight rating and maximum weight limit.
+Refer to your current vehicle manufacturer specs for the vehicle weight rating.

 UVW (Unloaded Vehicle Weight) or (Dry Weight)